javapagar/recog-gpt-health/README.md

 1. Docker engine install
 2. AWS CLI install
 3. AWS SAM install
+4. API client for test on local like postman (Optional)

 ## Project structure
 This project was create using AWS SAM